koenighotze/koenighotze.github.io/_posts/2018-09-06-eventsourcing-at-bedcon.md

 This combination of half-knowledge and technical confusion leads to many projects that either refactor back to a 'non-eventsourced' architecture or reduce eventsourcing to a message queue.

-In this talk, I will summarize our experience while applying eventsourcing and CQRS accros multiple large financial and insurance companies over the last 5 years.
+In this talk, I will summarize our experience while applying eventsourcing and CQRS across multiple large financial and insurance companies over the last 5 years.
 We will cover the _Good_, the _Not so Good_, and the _'oh my god...all abandon ships!'_ when doing eventsourcing in the real world...and see how we solved these issues.

 * Introduction to eventsourcing and CQRS - which problems does ES solve, why do we need it
 * Your eventstore is not a message queue - why mixing both up is bad for you